Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 fun testGenericExtension() {}
 ```

-It’s also possible to define explicit bound `Type` for generic.
-In this case extensions will be resolved on all types
+It’s also possible to define explicit bound `Type` for type parameter.
-which are matched by generic:
+In this case extensions will be resolved on all types which match this bound:

 ```kotlin
 interface Parent